CSharpBasicsHristoKirov/CSharpHomework/README.md

 ---

 Errata:

+No enumeration of the chapter contents, e.g 3.1; 3.2<br>

 Page 260-1, Exercise 14 : Matrix rows next to each other and on next page.<br>
 Page 262, Exercise 26 : Firtst row of right matrix appended at the bottom of the left.